efeelize/eng/bec/speaking_notes.md

 ## 4.2 学习/工作情况
 ***Q:What do you study?
 How do you like your major?***
+- My major in law.
+- As we all know, law is not only a science but also an art.
+- What my major puts more emphasis on is the part of XXX.
+- We need to buid a solid foundation of professional knowledge,as well as a rich experience of social activities.
-A:My major in law.As we all know, law is not only a science but also an art.
-What my major puts more emphasis on is the part of science.
-We try to use mathematical methods to help managers make wiser decisions.
-I love my major very much.
-The primary direction of my research is system engineering, I’m quite keen on the systems theory, which helps me to have a better understanding of the world in a systematic perspective.
+- I love my major very much.
+The primary direction of my research is system engineering, I’m quite keen on the systems theory, which helps me to have a better understanding of the world in a systematic perspective.***

 ***Q:Can you tell me a little about your work?***
 - I graduated from shanghai maritime school with a master degree in law.